chxadr/edgeai-orangepi/README.md

 ID_MODEL_ID=9302
 ```

-Create a Udev Rule with a new file for the Coral USB:
+Create a Udev rule with a new file for the Coral USB:

 ```
 $ sudo nano /etc/udev/rules.d/99-coral-usb.rules